ME-ICA/tedana/docs/governance.rst

    (1) The author closing the PR without merging
    (2) The reviewer accepting requested changes or
-   (3) The dismissing their review, so that the PR can be approved and
+   (3) The reviewer dismissing their review, so that the PR can be approved and
        merged, then the disagreement will be resolved with a vote.
 9. Rules governing voting: